gawill1234/test_driver/README.md

 A driver to run tests.
 Sorry, this is a little disorganized at the moment.
 Working on it ...

+What is is used for.
+Compiler/interpreter testing, operating system testing, network testing, search engine testing, database testing, UI and api testing, ...
+All of those types of tests have been run using this driver.
+It makes it faster and more convenient.
+At least, once it is setup.
+Any application that can use self contained tests would benefit for the added convenience and performance of using a test driver.

+The beauty of this driver is that it is completely separate from the tests themselves.

 The "Languages" section says there is a lot of FORTRAN in here.
 There is not.
 There are 6 small FORTRAN files in the bin examples.
 The project itself is written entirely in C.  So, more like 98% C, 1% FORTRAN and 1% make.